EugeneLyapin/kafkacon/README.md

 # KafkaCon

-Create a new Consumer instance using the provided configuration, poll value from the offset and decrypt field(s) (optional).
+Create a new Consumer instance using the provided configuration, poll value from the offset and decrypt field(s) using AWS CMK (optional).

 ## Prerequisites
 1. Use `python3.6`